 Are you a nurse or health professional working in Parkinson’s?

 Are you a health care professional seeking continuing education units?
-CEUs are provided via PDF’s sponsorship of the American Society on Aging.
+CEUs are provided via the Foundation's sponsorship of the American Society on Aging.
 When registering, be sure to indicate interest in CEUs.
 Health professionals have 30 days in which to view the live or recorded seminar and apply for CEUs.
 It may take an additional 30 days to process CEUs.